yamatt/blog/content/about-me.md

 ---
 title: "About Me"
+draft: false
+date: 2022-03-08T09:00:00+01:00
 ---
 <!--alex ignore servant-->
 Hi, I'm Matt Copperwaite.
-I've worked for the United Kingdom Government for over 10 years both as a contractor and as a Civil Servant.
+I was formally employed as a Civil Servant for the United Kingdom Government for more than 10 years.
+I am currently working in Cyber Security for the Financial Times.

-I started off as a Software Engineer, but got heavily involved in IT infrastructure projects and am now specialising in applying IT security to projects using Agile techniques.
+I started off as a Software Engineer, but got heavily involved in IT infrastructure projects and am now specialising in applying IT security to projects using Agile and DevOps techniques.

 The content of this blog does not necessarily represent the views of my employer.